Online Kirtan Course on String Instruments (Saranda/Sarangi/Taus/Dilruba)

 For any questions, please email: email@example.com

-Sarangi: A bowed instrument used during the time of Guru Hargobind Sahib by the dhadhis to sing ballads (varans) from Guru Granth Sahib.
-It is currently being used by dhadhis along with a small “dhadh” to sing ballads.
+This intrument is currently used by dhadhis along with a small “dhadh” to sing ballads.
 Now a days its used in Sabad Kirtan as well as by dhadhis.